pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 Solutions (x, y) for an elliptic curve E, as well as the point at infinity, O\_E, are called F\_q-rational points.
 If P and Q are two points on the curve E, we can define R = P + Q as the opposite point of the intersection between the curve E and the line that passes through P and Q.
 We can define P + O\_E = P = O\_E + P as well.
-Similarly, a scalar multiplication S = \[a\]P for a positive integer a can be defined as an a-time addition of P.
+Similarly, we can define 2P = P + P and a scalar multiplication S = \[a\]P for a positive integer a can be defined as an a-time addition of P.

-The additive group, denoted by E(F\_q), is constructed by the set of F\_q-rational points and the additive law described above.
+The additive group, denoted by E(F\_q), is constructed by the set of F\_q-rational points and the addition law described above.
-We can define the cyclic additive group with a prime order r by taking a base point BP and this group is used for the elliptic curve cryptography.
+We can define the cyclic additive group with a prime order r by taking a base point BP in E(F\_q) as a generator.
+This group is used for the elliptic curve cryptography.

 We define terminology used in this memo as follows.

 O\_E:
 : the point at infinity over an elliptic curve E.

+E(F\_q):
+: a group constructed by F\_q-rational points of E.

 \#E(F\_q):
 : the number of F\_q-rational points of E.

 h:
-: a cofactor such that h =  \#E(F\_p)/r.
+: a cofactor such that h =  \#E(F\_p) / r.

 k:
 : an embedding degree, a minimum integer such that r is a divisor of q^k - 1.